emory-courses/dsa-java/doc/syllabus.md

 ## Take-Home Quizzes

-* Take-home quizzes must be submitted individually.
+* 10 take-home quizzes must be submitted individually.
 * All quizzes are due by the beginning of the class.
 Late submissions will not be accepted.
 * One take-home quiz will be assigned every week to check if you are keeping up with the topics.